Hoarding Awareness for Professional Practitioners – LEVEL 2

 Jo runs hoarding support groups in Bracknell and Newbury, and was a finalist in the Venus Awards’ Lifetime Achievement Award 2018.

-Cherry Rudge of Rainbow Red is the daughter of a hoarder, and a former Marketing, PR & Partnerships Officer and Acting President of The Association of Professional Declutterers & Organisers (APDO).
+Cherry Rudge of Rainbow Red is the daughter of a hoarder, and a former Marketing, PR & Partnerships Officer and a past Acting President of The Association of Professional Declutterers & Organisers (APDO).

 She was a Member of The Chief Fire Officers Association’s Hoarding Working Group, and helped organised the first ever UK Hoarding Awareness Week in 2014.